Sincere thanks for our grammar guardians

 I’m new at American Thinker, a “Deputy Editor.”
 They didn’t even give me a badge or a computer.
 When I was a police officer I got a badge and a gun, but they say the pen is mightier than the sword, so maybe it’s a wash.
 I’m a pinch-hitter, allowing over-worked colleagues like Andrea a well-deserved, occasional, day off.
 I also blog full-time at Stately McDaniel Manor.
 As those who have taken the time to read the compressed bios at the ends of my blog posts know, I’m—shudder--a retired high school and college English teacher.
 Grammar only upon request.

 So what?
-So this: a comment from Wendy J. Wallace wrote this comment in response to Hopeful American musings for the new year:
+So this: Wendy J. Wallace wrote this comment in response to Hopeful American musings for the new year:

 For readers of American Thinker, it’s easy to develop a pessimistic outlook as we note the steady increase of typos, grammatical errors and poorly constructed essays.
 It seems much of the increase is due to the intentional glitches built into our present means of communication.
 It requires constant vigilance to correct this slew of unwanted commas, incorrect homophones and faulty word substitutions, such as “and” for “an,” or, in this case,” ‘then” for “than.”
 If we all proofread our submissions, and correct the errors, in 2024 we may find fewer of them than our fears might anticipate.
 But which will drive us mad more quickly; the continued exposure to garbled essays and comments, or the endless attempts to correct even such brief comments as this one?